nucypher/taco-web/website/docs/Threshold Decryption.md

 ## Rebuilding Threshold Decryption objects from configuration json

-The `configuration` variable returned by `generateTDecEntities` is just a json object containing everything required to reconstruct the `encrypter` and `decrypter`.
+The `configuration` variable returned by `generateTDecEntities` is a JSON object containing everything required to reconstruct the `encrypter` and `decrypter`.
+This can be stored wherever is convenient, and can be used by adopting applications for greater persistence and redundancy.
 ```js
 >>> console.log(configuration)
 {